bartbutenaers/node-red-contrib-ui-contextmenu/README.md

    + *sub*: (optional) An array of sub menu items
    + *topic*: (optional) The `msg.topic` that will be send in the output message.
 If left empty, `topic` will default the the `path` of this menu item.
    + *payload*: The `msg.payload` that will be send in the output message.
 If left empty, `message` will default the the `text` of this menu item.
    + *payloadType*: The type of `msg.payload`.
-Allowable types are 'JOSN', 'str', 'bool', 'num'. `payload` will be converted to this type.
+Allowable types are 'JSON', 'str', 'bool', 'num'. `payload` will be converted to this type.
    + *outputField*: (optional) It is possible to override the "Output to" field.
 This property will permit the `payload` to be send to an alternative property of `msg`
    + ** *text* is the only** mandatory field.